 Is Lipstick Made Out of Fish Scales?

-Purified fish scales with natural pearlescent pigments are added to boost shine in lipstick.
+Purified fish scales with natural pearlescent pigments are added to boost the shine of the lipstick.
 Guanine in fish scales is responsible for pearlescence.
-Guanine is an iridescent material found in the outer layer of skin in pelagic fishes like mackerel, sardine, herring.
-Guanine has the ability to produce a similar optical effect to that of real pearls.
+Guanine is an iridescent material found in the outer layer of skin in pelagic fishes like mackerel, sardine, and herring.
+Guanine can produce a similar optical effect to that of real pearls.
 But why are there fish scales in lipstick?
 During ancient times women loved to wear pearl jewelry but the middle class couldn’t afford it.
-So they came up with innovation and used fish scales to imitate pearls.
+So they came up with an innovation and used fish scales to imitate pearls.
 Even today, some fake pearls are made with fish skin.
 Due to its radiance and iridescent aspect, it was adopted as one of the main ingredients in lipstick.
 However, pearlescence is not as effective as natural pearls.
-Nailpolish is the first cosmetics that used pearlescence.
+Nailpolish is the first cosmetic that used pearlescence.

 Name the Substance That Is Responsible For Pearlescence